Quantum interferometers: principles and applications: N00N State Interferometer

 An entanglement-enhanced microscope is a type of microscope that utilizes quantum entanglement to enhance its imaging capabilities.
-Traditional microscopes rely on classical light sources and detectors to capture images, but entanglement-enhanced microscopes take advantage of quantum properties to achieve higher resolution and increased sensitivity.
+Traditional microscopes rely on classical light sources and detectors to capture images.
+In contrast, entanglement-enhanced microscopes leverage the quantum properties of light to achieve higher resolution and increased sensitivity.
 Entanglement-enhanced microscopes have the potential to revolutionize imaging and microscopy by providing the ability to detect faint signals that would be challenging to observe using classical microscopy techniques \cite{Bhusal2022npj}.
-In 2013, Ono et al. reported the demonstration of an entanglement-enhanced microscope, which is a confocal-type differential interference contrast microscope where an entangled photon pair source (N = 2) is used for illumination \cite{Ono2013NC}.
-As shown in Fig.\,\ref{N00Nimaging}a, an image of a Q shape carved in relief on the glass surface is obtained with better visibility than with a classical light source.
+In 2013, Ono et al. reported the demonstration of an entanglement-enhanced microscope, which is a confocal-type differential interference contrast microscope where an entangled photon pair source ($N=2$) is used for illumination \cite{Ono2013NC}.
+As shown in Fig.\,\ref{N00Nimaging}(a1), an image of a Q shape carved in relief on the glass surface is obtained with better visibility than with a classical light source.
 Specifically, Fig.\,\ref{N00Nimaging}(a2) is the image of the sample using an entanglement-enhanced microscope where two-photon entangled state is used to illuminate the sample.
 Figure\,\ref{N00Nimaging}(a3) is the image of the sample using a classical light source.
-The signal-to-noise ratio is 1.35$\pm$0.12 times better than that limited by the standard quantum limit.
+Figure\,\ref{N00Nimaging}(a4) and (a5) are the one-dimensional fine scan data for the area outlined in red in (a2) and (a3).
+The signal-to-noise ratio of the results with two-photon entangled state is 1.35$\pm$0.12 times better than that with the classical light source.